 For more information on the role of registered agents, read our What is a Registered Agent guide.

-For help forming your LLC, use our North Carolina LLC guide.
+For help forming your LLC, use our How to Start an LLC in North Carolina guide.

 Can I Be My Own Registered Agent In North Carolina?